Jesse Green (theater critic)

-Jesse Green (born June 8, 1958) is an American journalist who served as the chief theatre critic for The New York Times until 2025, having started that role in 2017 as co-chief with Ben Brantley.
-Previously, he was the theatre critic at New York Magazine.
+Jesse Green (born June 8, 1958) is an American culture journalist writing for The New York Times.
+He was previously the chief theater critic for The New York Times from 2020 until 2025, having been co-chief from 2017.
+Previously, he was the theater critic at New York magazine.

 Early life

 Green was raised in a Jewish family in Penn Valley, Pennsylvania, one of two sons born to Rodney and Sally (née Swartz) Green.
 He worked on student musicals in high school, acting as Will Parker, Cliff Bradshaw, and Prince Dauntless.
 He also attended the arts summer camp at Interlochen Center for the Arts from 1967 to 1974.

-Green graduated from Yale University with a dual major in English and theatre.
-He worked in the Broadway theater world in various roles after graduating college, including as "apprentice" to Harold Prince in 1982 and "gofer" for John Kander.
+Green graduated from Yale University with a dual major in English and theater.
+He attended a graduate directing program at New York University, dropping out in the first year.
+He worked in the Broadway theater world in various roles after graduating college, including as "apprentice" to Harold Prince in 1982 on A Doll's Life, and "gofer" for John Kander.
+He worked with the conductor Paul Gemignani, and as a music coordinator; according to Green, he was "a kind of an intermediary between the composer, the music director, the orchestrator, the copyist, and often the performers."